faranalytics/data_science_project/INTRODUCTION.md

 - [Publish](#publish)

 ## Project Layout
 You can clone this repository and follow this short tutorial in order to explore the project layout.
-If you would like to start a new project you can [create a project using the Cookiecutter](#create-a-data-science-project-using-the-cookiecutter).
+If you would like to start a new project, you can [create a project using the Cookiecutter](#create-a-data-science-project-using-the-cookiecutter).

 ### Clone the repository.
 ```bash